La Russie en 1839: Contents

 "The nature of its Government is interference, negligence and corruption.
 You rebel against the notion that you could become accustomed to all this, yet you do become accustomed to it.
 In that country, a sincere man would be taken for an idiot."

 "A wealth of unnecessary and petty precautions here engenders a whole army of clerks, each of whom carries out his task with a degree of pedantry and inflexibility, and a self-important air solely designed to add significance to the least significant employment."

-"The profession of misleading foreigners is one known only in Russia ... everyone disguises what is bad and shows what is good before the master's eyes."Custine criticized Tsar Nicholas for the constant spying he ordered and for repressing Poland.
+"The profession of misleading foreigners is one known only in Russia ... everyone disguises what is bad and shows what is good before the master's eyes."

+Custine criticized Tsar Nicholas for the constant spying he ordered and for repressing Poland.
 Custine had more than one conversation with the Tsar and concluded it was possible that the Tsar behaved as he did only because he felt he had to.
-"If the Emperor has no more of mercy in his heart than he reveals in his policies, then I pity Russia; if, on the other hand, his true sentiments are really superior to his acts, then I pity the Emperor" (Kennan 76).
+"If the Emperor has no more of mercy in his heart than he reveals in his policies, then I pity Russia; if, on the other hand, his true sentiments are really superior to his acts, then I pity the Emperor."
 Kennan wrote that Custine describes Russia as a horrible domain of obsequious flattery of the Tsar and spying.
 Custine said the air felt freer the moment one crossed into Prussia.
-In the mid-20th century, many commentators drew parallels between Custine's description of Russia and contemporary Soviet Union as well as noticing many similarities between his character outline of Nicholas I and Joseph Stalin.
+In the mid-20th century, many commentators drew parallels between Custine's description of Russia and contemporary Soviet Union, as well as noticing many similarities between his character outline of Nicholas I and Joseph Stalin.